baderbenlhachemi/angular-demo/README.md

 - **ng new <project-name>:**
   Creates a new Angular project.
 - **ng serve:**
-  Builds and serves the application, watching for file changes.
+  Builds (compile / transpile) and serves the application, watching for file changes and automatically rebuilds the apps when source is updated (hot reload).
 - **ng generate module <module-name>:**
   Generates a new module.
 - **ng generate component <component-name>:**